matheuscscp/gke-metadata-server/README.md

 ***shared*** Kubernetes ServiceAccount associated with the Node where they are running on.
-This ServiceAccount can be configured in the annotations or labels of the Node, and it defaults to the ServiceAccount of the emulator (or to a ServiceAccount specified in the emulator's CLI flags if not using the official Helm Chart distributed here, check the chart manifest).
+This ServiceAccount can be configured in the annotations or labels of the Node, and it defaults to the ServiceAccount of the emulator (or to a ServiceAccount specified in the emulator CLI flags if not using the official Helm Chart or Timoni Module distributed here).
 The syntax is:

 ```yaml
 annotations: # or labels